yrahul3910/yrahul3910/README.md

 ---
 ### A little more about me...

-- 🔭 I’m currently exploring the synergy between deep learning and SE.
+- My research focuses on using theoretical ML advances to improve applied ML systems.
-- 💬 Talk to me about web development, privacy, deep learning, coffee, or Taylor Swift!
+- Talk to me about web development, privacy, deep learning, coffee, or Taylor Swift!
 Or if you just want to chat, I am happy to meet new people.
-- 😄 Pronouns: he/him
+- I use neovim, btw

 ### You can find me on:
 📫 [E-mail](mailto:hello@ryedida.me?subject=[GitHub]%20Hello!)